One of my MCCC philosophy students stayed after class tonight and asked me about the "Euthyphro Dilemma." I'm re-posting this for him.

-Atheist philosopher Alex Rosenberg, in his recent debate with theist philosopher William Lane Craig, referred to the famous Euthyphro Dilemma (Plato) in his attempted refutation of Craig's moral argument for God's existence.
-I'm now reading Rosenberg's Atheist's Guide to Reality, where he assumes the Euthyphro Dilemma is a genuine dilemma.
+Atheist philosopher Alex Rosenberg, in his debate with theist philosopher William Lane Craig, referred to the famous Euthyphro Dilemma (Plato) in his attempted refutation of Craig's moral argument for God's existence.
+Rosenberg, in Atheist's Guide to Reality, assumes the Euthyphro Dilemma is a genuine dilemma.
 But it is a false dilemma, as various philosophers have shown.

 The E.D. goes like this.
 We are, supposedly, presented with two horns of a dilemma; this means we are going to get "gored" any way we answer.
 Horn #1 is: God commands what is good because he sees that it is good.
 Horn #2 is: Something is good because God commands it.
 If we embrace Horn #1 then we must admit that there is something outside of God, which can be called good.
 If we accept Horn #2, then we must admit that the commands of God are arbitrary.
 Either way we get gored.